 Elsewhere, the classical Renaissance style of Belfast City Hall is a sight to behold and the 19th century Botanic Gardens features a cast-iron Palm House which evokes the city's Victorian past in some style.

 Ireland and castles go together like bacon and cabbage or Bono and The Edge!
 You'll find them dotted all around the island, from cliff-top ruins such as Dunluce Castle on the Causeway Coastal Route, to 5-star stunners such as Dromoland Castle in County Clare.

-They also span vast expanses of time.
-Go medieval at King John's Castle on the shores of the River Shannon in County Limerick.
+They also cover vast periods of history.
+Go medieval at King John's Castle on the shores of the River Shannon in Limerick city.
 Check out Trim Castle in County Meath for an Anglo-Norman powerhouse.
 And visit Belfast Castle on the slopes of Cave Hill for a 19th century Scottish Baronial style beauty.
 Whichever castle you visit, it'll have its own rich and storied history to tell.

 On a similarly large scale, Ireland's big houses are captivating landmarks in their own right.
 Sites of elegance and grandeur from a time past, they make a great location for a day out or a weekend away.

 Don't miss Bantry House in West Cork, which is gorgeously situated beside Bantry Bay.
 Clonalis House in County Roscommon is a cosy retreat, deep in Ireland's Hidden Heartlands.
 And Newforge House in County Armagh is a 5-star country house offering next-level luxury mixed with family-run warm hospitality – a winning combination!